braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/learning_to_use_braze.md

 ---
 nav_title: Learning to Use Braze
 page_order: 2

+page_type: landing
-description: "Because of Braze's beautiful complexity, we recommend the several reading paths (outlined below) that will enable you to best utilize our platform to your advantage."
+description: "This page includes several reading paths that will enable you to best utilize our platform to your advantage."
 ---

 # Learning to Use Braze